baig/awesome-charting/README.md

 * [FusionCharts](http://www.fusioncharts.com/) - Charting library with a strong maps component.
 * [Highcharts](http://www.highcharts.com/) - A series of charting libraries for a variety of uses.
 Can be compatible back to IE6.
 * [KoolChart](https://www.koolchart.com/)
+* [Plotly](https://plot.ly/javascript/) - Built on top of d3 and stack.gl, allowing users to create basic charts and SVG maps.
 * [ZingChart](http://www.zingchart.com) - Built to render large data sets other libraries can't handle.
 Super customizable styling and new features added often.
 Everything in one modular library.

 ## Free and Open Source Libraries